- Fine-Tuning Your Component Placement

 Top 5 PCB Design Guidelines for Engineers

-When starting a new design, it’s easy to leave the PCB design guidelines as an afterthought as you spend most of your time focusing on your circuit design and component selections.
-But at the end of the day, not providing ample time and focused effort on your PCB design can lead to a design that translates poorly from the digital domain to physical reality, and could ultimately become troublesome for your manufacturer to fabricate.
+When starting a new design, it’s easy to leave the PCB design guidelines as an afterthought as you spend most of your time focusing on your circuit design and component selection.
+But at the end of the day, not providing ample time and focused effort on the PCB layout basics can lead to a design that translates poorly from the digital domain to physical reality, and could ultimately become troublesome for your manufacturer to fabricate.
 So what’s the key for designing a board that’s realistic on paper and in physical form?
 Let’s explore the top 5 PCB design guidelines that you need to know to design your next manufacturable, functional and reliable PCB.

 #1 - Fine-Tuning Your Component Placement

 The component placement stage of your PCB layout process is both an art and a science, requiring a strategic consideration about the prime real estate available on your board.
-And while this process can be challenging, how you place your electronic components will determine how easy your board is to manufacture, as well as how well it meets your original design requirements.
+While this process can be challenging, how you place your electronic components will determine how easy your board is to manufacture, as well as how well it meets your original PCB design requirements.

-While a general guideline exists to place components in a basic order of connectors, types of printed circuit boards, power circuits, precision circuits, critical circuits, etc…, there are also several specific guidelines to keep in mind, including:
+There are many PCB layout rules to consider during component placement.
+While general board layout guidelines tell you to place components in order of connectors, power circuits, precision circuits, critical circuits, etc…, there are also several specific board layout guidelines to keep in mind.

 Orientation.
-Be sure to orient similar components in the same direction as this will help with an efficient and error-free soldering process.
+Be sure to orient similar components in the same direction as this will help with effective routing in PCB design.
+It also helps ensure an efficient and error-free soldering process during assembly.

 Placement.
 Avoid placing components on the solder side of a board that would rest behind plated through-hole components.

 Organization.
-It’s recommended to place all your Surface Mount (SMT) components on the same side of your board, and all through-hole (TH) components on the top side of your board to minimize the number of assembly steps.
+It’s recommended to place all your surface mount devices (SMD) components on the same side of your board according to SMD PCB design rules.
+All through-hole (TH) components should be placed on the top side of your board to minimize the number of assembly steps.

 Good Chip Components Orientation (left) and Poor Chip Components Orientation (right)